 If a laptop's brain is the CPU, then consider the GPU the occipital lobe.
 Responsible for rendering images, video and animations in either 2D or 3D for the display, the chip performs rapid mathematical computations, freeing up the processor for other tasks.
 Where a CPU consists of a few cores focused on sequential serial processing, GPUs pack thousands of smaller cores designed for multitasking.

 While your Intel Core i7 CPU can render graphics, it'll do so at a much slower rate than a GPU.
 In fact, GPUs have so much power that some programs tap them into service to help out the CPU on non-graphics tasks, which drastically increases speed and performance.
 That's why every laptop, whether it's designed for business, gaming or education, has some sort of GPU under the hood.

 Now that you have a general understanding of what a GPU is and why you need one in your laptop, we have to ask: Which chip is right for you?
-Do you yearn for the face-melting frame rates delivered by a Nvidia GeForce GTX 1080 GPU.
+Do you yearn for the face-melting frame rates delivered by Nvidia's recently launched GeForce RTX 2080 GPU?
 Or do you or want something more conservative, like Intel's integrated HD Graphics?
 This guide will walk you through the ins and outs of choosing the right GPU for your needs.

 GPU Cheat Sheet